renewalsa-websites/craft-template/docs/configuration-and-setup.md

 The web accessible directory is still called `web` as this is the default.
 Renaming this to `public` is permissable if you require, be sure to update the necessary config in `bootstrap.php` and `.platform.app.yaml`.

 ## License Directory
 Craft requires the license path to be writable, otherwise it throws an exception.
 The license has been moved to `license/license.key`, and the `license` folder is listed as a mount for platform.sh.
-When pushing to platform.sh for the first time, upload you license key to the mount via the CLI, or define the license key in an enviornment variable
+When pushing to platform.sh for the first time, upload you license key to the mount via the CLI, or define the license key in an environment variable

 ## Storage Directory
 This install assumes the storage directory is ephemeral and will not persist between environments.
 It is possible to sync / upload this to platform.sh as with any other mount, but this should not be required.